We have closed our compost site in Crown Heights today. What a great run! We are now planning a new site in South Williamsburg La Casita Verde.

 We have broke the 1 ton mark!
 In six months we have recycled 2,000 lbs of organics that would have otherwise gone to landfill.

-ExcessNYC’s collection of food waste from small businesses in Brooklyn began today!
+ExcessNYC’s collection of food waste from small businesses in Brooklyn began today.
 We are collecting and composting the coffee grounds from Lincoln Station, a new cafe in Prospect Heights.
-Yeah!!!

-Took a tour of Build it Green’s Queens Plaza and Brooklyn Grange compost facilities thanks to Louise Bruce.
-The Aerated Static Pile (ASP) system was beautiful.
-No turning necessary!
-And solar powered to boot.
+Took a tour of Build it Green’s Queens Plaza and Brooklyn Grange compost facilities today.

 We are thrilled to announce that we have just signed paperwork with the city to run a new green space in South Williamsburg.
 We are working with some great people and our focus will be on compost/food rescue, urban ag and water reclamation.
-We will even be building out a lab ON SITE where we will continue our microscopy work, looking for the right balance of life in the soil, among other things.
-More info will be posted here as we move forward!
-Yeah!
+We are building an art/sci lab where we will continue our soil microscopy work on site, among other exciting things…

 We have just bagged some really great smelling compost for Artshop, Franklin Street Works’ popup shop to celebrate its 2nd year anniversary.
 This is our summer compost that has been curing in our Crown Heights lot for several weeks & recently got a shot of inoculum from Rodale Institute.

 We brought the bike to Stamford, CT, today.
 Here it sits in our storefront on Broad Street.
 We will be installing some visualizations in the window in the lead up to Art Walk Stamford on June 15th.
 That day we will be taking the bike out and about town and ending up at the Franklin Street Works Gallery for a picnic.
 More info here.